codeWorth/ftc_framework/README.md

+## Iron Panthers FTC
+This github repo is forked off of codeWorth's ftc_framework repo, which itself is forked off of ftc_app.
+As of right now the ftc_framework repo does not have new ftclib code that is ready to work, but will in the near future.
+This repo will hold all of this team's FTC code.
+Each branch is a different year of code.
+It seemed like too much work to get FTC-2015 onward onto this repo, so all FTC code goes in this repo starting now.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.